Prenatal Care

 TALK — Talk to your doctor and ask about regular syphilis testing.

-TEST — Get tested at your first prenatal visit, at your third trimester visit and at delivery, if you are at risk.
+TEST — Get tested at your first prenatal visit; during the third trimester no earlier than 28 weeks gestation; and again at delivery.

 TREAT — If you are diagnosed with syphilis, get treated right away.
 Make sure your partner is treated, too.